 Seek prompt medical attention if your illness is getting worse (e.g., difficulty breathing).
-Before seeking care, call your health care provider and tell them that you have been advised that you may have COVID-19 or other respiratory illness.
+Before seeking care, call your health care provider and tell them that you have been advised that you may have COVID-19.
 Put on a face mask before you enter the facility.
 These steps will help the health care provider's office to keep other people from being exposed.